What is P-EBT and who qualifies for it?

+According to the U.S. Department of Agriculture, there are nine states approved to operate the program during this school year, including Alabama, Hawaii, Minnesota, New Jersey, North Carolina, Ohio, Rhode Island, Vermont and Wisconsin.

-According to the Ohio Department of Jobs and Family Services, preschool through 12th-grade students within eligible school buildings who are eligible for free or reduced-price meals may be eligible for P-EBT benefits.
+According to the Ohio Department of Jobs and Family Services, preschool through 12th-grade students within qualifying school buildings who are eligible for free or reduced-price meals may be eligible for P-EBT benefits.

 How does a school qualify for P-EBT?